-Category Group Index: MSCI ACWI Ex USA NR USD Category Index: MSCI ACWI Ex USA NR USD Morningstar Index: Morningstar Gbl Mkts xUS GR USD
+Category Group Index: MSCI ACWI Ex USA NR USD Category Index: MSCI ACWI Ex USA NR USD

 Foreign Large-Growth

 Foreign large-growth portfolios focus on high-priced growth stocks, mainly outside of the United States.
 Most of these portfolios divide their assets among a dozen or more developed markets, including Japan, Britain, France, and Germany.
 These portfolios primarily invest in stocks that have market caps in the top 70% of each economically integrated market (such as Europe or Asia ex-Japan).
 Growth is defined based on fast growth (high growth rates for earnings, sales, book value, and cash flow) and high valuations (high price ratios and low dividend yields).
 These portfolios typically will have less than 20% of assets invested in U.S. stocks.